Shuvee Etrata: Career

 Etrata portrayed Feline in "Captain Kitten", an episode of Daig Kayo ng Lola Ko (international title: My Fairy Grandmother) that aired when the anthology series returned in October.
 On November 7, Etrata competed on an episode of the Philippine game show Family Feud.
 Her response to the question "What is the maximum capacity of a tricycle?" went viral on social media, after she answered "12."
 Many people online expressed their confusion over Etrata's answer, while others argued that it was not technically incorrect, as tricycles found in other provinces could accommodate significantly more passengers than the ones in Metro Manila.

-In December 2024, Etrata hosted at the Cebu press conference of the film Green Bones.
+In December 2024, Etrata was the host at a press conference of the film Green Bones in Cebu.
 She admitted that she preferred hosting over acting, although she was making an effort to improve her acting through workshops.
 She added that she hoped to star in a romantic comedy in the future.

 In 2025, she joined Pinoy Big Brother: Celebrity Collab Edition (PBB) with the goal of being able to buy a house and lot for her family.
 She was evicted from the PBB house on June 14, alongside Klarisse De Guzman.
 Their duo was given the name of "ShuKla".

 Etrata portrayed Veshdita in the fantasy drama series Encantadia Chronicles: Sang'gre.

 On August 22, she starred in the music video for "Marupok" by Jenzen Guino.
 In the video, she and Anthony Constantino portray a couple who slowly fall in love after filming a commercial together.

+In April 2026, Etrata was hand-picked by celebrity photographer BJ Pascual as his new muse.
+Their first photoshoot together features Etrata posing in architectural clothes designed by Rajo Laurel and Lance Ernest Rubio, inspired by the painting Sabel by Filipino painter Benedicto Cabrera.

 Media image

 Nylon Manila's Rafael Bautista praised Etrata for being the "Gen Z morena representation that we need".
 He added that she sets an example for her audience, as a young woman who has achieved success without conforming to "toxic" beauty standards.
 In an interview with Preview, makeup artist Thazzia Falek said that Etrata has one of the most beautiful faces that she has seen.
 Falek further described her as a "true Filipina beauty".

+In April 2026, Chin Ann Obiedo of the fashion magazine Metro called Etrata "the beauty muse to watch".

 Endorsements

 In March 2023, Etrata was appointed as a Tourism Promotions Board for Badian, Cebu's Philippines Ambassador.
 She was also featured in a billboard in EDSA for Jag (stylized in all caps) Jeans.
 On July 5, 2025, Shopee Philippines unveiled Etrata as their "Shopee Bestie".
 In 2025, Etrata was announced as one of Acerpure's newest ambassadors.
 On September 10, Etrata was unveiled as one of Mang Inasal's new endorsers, alongside Ralph de Leon.
 The two acted out a romantic skit in the official announcement post and were introduced with a portmanteau name, "ShuRalph".

-Personal life

-Etrata is being courted by Filipino-American model and actor Anthony Constantino.
+In December, Etrata was unveiled as one of the new ambassadors for the wellness brand IAM Worldwide, alongside Charlie Fleming.